About Passkeys and Security Keys

 Convenience:

-- This makes logging in much easier, as you can use the same passkey on any of your devices.
+- You can use the same passkey on any of your devices (iPhone, iPad, Macbook, for instance).

 Security: